-Additionally Dr. Adler collaborates with Dr. Thomas Beach, the neuropathologist at Sun Health Research Institute, as well as multiple laboratory-based scientists investigating the potential etiology for Parkinson's disease, dementia in Parkinson's disease, essential tremor, and restless legs syndrome.
+Additionally, Dr. Adler collaborates with Thomas G. Beach, M.D., Ph.D., the overall principal investigator of the program, who is a neuropathologist at BSHRI, as well as multiple other neurologists and multiple laboratory-based scientists investigating the potential causes for Parkinson's disease, dementia in Parkinson's disease, essential tremor and restless legs syndrome.

 A second main feature of Dr. Adler's research program is the investigation of normal and abnormal movement in various disorders.
-This includes studying handwriting and other movements in patients with Parkinson's disease as well as muscle movement in golfers with and without golfer's cramp (yips).
+This includes studying hand movements and eye movements in patients with Parkinson's disease as well as muscle movement in golfers with and without golfer's cramp (the yips).

-The third area of research is Dr. Adler's investigations of new treatments for multiple movement disorders.
-This includes pharmaceutical trials as well as new treatments being studied by the NIH and single site studies performed only at Mayo Clinic.
+The third area of research is Dr. Adler's investigations into new treatments for multiple movement disorders.
+These include trials of new treatments being studied by pharmaceutical companies, the National Institutes of Health (NIH), and single-site studies performed only at Mayo Clinic's campus in Arizona.

 Finally, Dr. Adler is leading the effort to find clinical biomarkers for chronic traumatic encephalopathy (CTE) at Mayo Clinic's Arizona campus.
 This neurodegenerative disorder appears to be precipitated by repetitive head injuries.
 In collaboration with other centers in the U.S., Dr. Adler is studying blood, saliva, cerebrospinal fluid, brain MRIs, amyloid PET scans, and tau PET scans in former NFL and college football players, and controls.